kay-a11y/kay-a11y.github.io/_posts/2025-04-08-new-txtfile-notepad.md

 ## 😤 The Nightmare Begins: No New > Text File Option

 It all started when I 🔪 uninstalled Notepad and replaced it with Notepad++ 💪.
-Everything was fine until I realized I couldn't create a simple .txt file from the right-click context menu anymore.
-Like, seriously?! 😑
+Everything was fine until I realized I couldn't create a simple `.txt` file from the right-click context menu anymore.
+Like, **seriously**?! 😑

-Turns out, the entire registry structure for .txt files got broken or messed up 💦.
+Turns out, the entire registry structure for `.txt` files got broken or messed up 💦.
 And of course, I just had to fix it.
 Because, why not? 😈

 ## 😮‍💨 Solution: Fixing The Mess